 More than a purchased security system, an inspector will look for the basic safety features that will protect your home such as proper locks on windows and patio doors, deadbolts on the doors, smoke and even carbon monoxide detectors in every bedroom and on every level.
 Even though pricing will vary, these components will add to your costs.
 Before purchasing or installing, you should check with your local experts.

 An inspector will certainly investigate the underlying footing and foundation of your home as structural integrity is fundamental to your home.

 When you put your home on the market, you don't want any unpleasant surprises that could cost you the sale of your home.
 By having an understanding of these problem areas as you walk through your home, you'll be preparing yourself for potential problems in the selling process.

 Do everything you can to get the house in good condition before you attempt to sell it, but don't be discouraged if the inspection report contains negative statements.
 Home inspectors make note of everything they see.
 No home is perfect.

 Remember that the home inspection report is not a wish-list for buyers.
 Read your contract carefully--it probably states which systems should be in good working order at closing.
-For instance, if the roof is older, but doesn't leak, it is in good working order.
-If there's a leak, and fixing just the leak is possible, the roof will be in good working order.
+However, buying a home without an inspection is not recommended.

-Your contract may also state that you are under no obligation to make any repairs at all--although the buyers can then likely withdraw from the contract.
+For sellers, check your contract because it may also state that you are under no obligation to make any repairs at all--although the buyers can then likely withdraw from the contract.
 Don't feel you must comply with unreasonable demands for repairs.